How to Clean Your Le Creuset Pots and Pans

 ** UPDATE: April 2019 **

 In March of 2019, I mentioned that a Reader had passed along a magical cleaning solution that would make your Le Creuset pots and pans sparkle like new.
-I included the formula in the post but when I thought it deserved its own space, I created this post.
+I included the formula, which was a bleach + vinegar combination, in the post but when I thought it deserved its own space, I created this post.